Rezwan192/GoHealth/README.md

 ## To run the app:

-1. Download Android Studio
+1. Extract zip file
-2. Create a new project
+2. Download Android Studio and open it
-3. Select Empty Activity for phones/tablets
+3. Click "Open" and select extracted folder
 4. Choose device as Pixel 5
 5. Choose API 34
 6. Run app